SmithWillSuffice/ohanga-pai/content/blog/80_the_legs_of_pegs.md

 [One professional thinking person guy](https://www.youtube.com/watch?v=oL0y3WCCvpU) was even thinking (if you can call it that) the real threat is from dumbing people down.
 Again... that's the least of my worries.
-If you want an Ai to do all your trickier cognitive work for you, then you should get Ai to do all your cognitive work for you, that leaves you free to do more useful things like take care of young and elderly people who can't do the muscle work of changing their own clothes and things like that.
+If you want an Ai to do all your trickier cognitive work for you, then you should get Ai to do all your harder cognitive work for you, that leaves you free to do more useful kinetic things like take care of young and elderly people who can't do the muscle work of changing their own clothes and things like that.
 If you truly need an Ai to tell you how to make up a fresh bed, then it is only you who are doomed, not human civilization.
 Don't watch so many scifi dystopia movies.
 Or if you do, understand the meaning of "Cautionary Tale".
 It is a Tale.